Clarifai/docs/docs/clarifai-basics/quick-start/your-first-custom-model.md

 **Get up and running in less than 5 minutes with your first custom model**
 <hr />

-Let's see how you can create your own custom models and make predictions easily.
+Let's see how you can easily create custom models on the Clarifai portal.

-In this example, we'll create a simple model that differentiates between a dog and a cat.
+In this example, we'll create a simple classification model that differentiates between dogs and cats.

 ## Step 1: Set up your account or log in